kubecost/poc-common-configurations/etl-federation/README.md

 Federated-ETL is an efficient method to implement multi-cluster Kubecost while using existing Prometheus installations for short-term metrics.

+> Note: Kubecost can rebuild the cost-model from Prometheus metrics from each cluster.
+It is recommended to retain local cluster Prometheus metrics that meet an organization's disaster recovery requirements.

 The example in this directory uses the Kubecost Prometheus server.
 See the [existing-prometheus](./existing-prometheus/) directory for additional configuration required.